 Overview

 Aedes albopictus

 The Asian tiger mosquito or forest day mosquito Aedes albopictus is characterized by its black and white striped legs and small black and white body (see Figure 1).
-It is native to the tropical and subtropical areas of Southeast Asia; however, in the past couple of decades, this species has invaded many countries throughout the world through the transport of goods and increasing international travel.
-This mosquito has become a significant pest in many communities because it
+It is native to the tropical and subtropical areas of Southeast Asia; however, in the past couple of decades, this species has invaded many countries worldwide through transporting goods and increasing international travel.
+This mosquito has become a significant pest in many communities because it is closely associated with

+Overview